 Vermont FEED grew out of a deep belief that the growing disconnect from our land, our food and our Vermont agricultural roots was neither healthful nor sustainable; and that an important opportunity could be found in simultaneously promoting the resurgence of local farms and increasing equitable access to fresh, healthy food for all children through education and outreach in schools.
 Vermont FEED has worked with Vermont schools and communities to raise awareness about healthy food, the role of Vermont farms and farmers, and good nutrition.
 We act as a catalyst for rebuilding healthy food systems, and to cultivate links between the classrooms, cafeterias, local farms, and communities.

 Founded in 2000, Vermont FEED has worked with more than one third of schools in Vermont to create robust and viable Farm to School programs.
-As of 2007, Vermont FEED also works with F.A.R.M.S. in Maine to jointly serve as the Northeast Regional Lead for the National Farm to School Network.
+As of 2007, Vermont FEED serves as the Northeast Regional Lead for the National Farm to School Network.